-For many customers of banks and other financial institutions over the past few years, the first voice heard on the corporate telephone line is artificial, not a human.
+For many customers of banks and other financial institutions over many years, the first voice heard on the corporate telephone line is artificial, not a human.
 An ever-growing number of companies have proven two critical points: First, their customers are willing to talk to a “chatbot” or virtual assistant if it gets them faster and more effective service.
 Second, the conversational artificial intelligence technology can be very cost-effective.
 Beyond the phone line, there is even more potential.
 IBM’s “Watson” AI system defeated two human champions before a national television audience on Jeopardy!
-Here on The HotLine Magazine, the first research phase of The SaaS & Support Project in 2009 enjoyed a significantly higher level of initial participation when Sage, a digital character, did the introduction.
+The first research phase of The SaaS & Support Project in 2009 enjoyed a significantly higher level of initial participation when Sage, a digital character, did the introduction.
 Clearly, there is more than promise in the use of non-human automated assistance.
 Is there a chat-bot in your company’s future?
 Almost certainly.
 Identifying an appropriate vendor and product combination and effectively realizing the value from your investment, however, is a question that will take more to answer.

 What’s In A Name?